A PDE-constrained Optimization Approach to Optimal Trajectory Planning under Uncertainty via Reflected Schr\"odinger Bridges: Finite Element Discretization

 \subsection{Temporal Discretization}

 We partition the time interval $[0,1]$ uniformly with time step $\Delta t = 1/K$, defining discrete times $t_k = k\Delta t$ for $k = 0,1,\ldots,K$.
 For temporal discretization, we employ the backward Euler method, which provides unconditional stability and is crucial for maintaining positivity of the density throughout the evolution.
+The space-time discretization of the forward-backward system~\eqref{eq:backward-phi} is given by the following weak formulations.